firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 *Each round is composed of three phases in order: Listing, Buy, Withdraw.*

-*Internally, it computes the intervals from market parameters at the creation of this agent, until now.*
+*Internally, it computes the intervals from market parameters at the creation of this AI agent, until now.*

-*If there are many parameter changes throughout the life of this agent, this may cost more GAS.*
+*If there are many parameter changes throughout the life of this AI agent, this may cost more GAS.*

 ```solidity